nielsfalk/exchangeRing/README.md

     - transfer templates
     - standing order
 - encrypted passwords (maybe some other encryption stuff)
-- JPA with database or mongoDB
+- Data migration or using old Database
-- stateful theme switcher
 - Full functionality of the old solution
 - ensure https
 - Maybe replace old software